There's No One at All: Music video

+A new music video was uploaded on July 4, 2022, which shows Sơn Tùng playing a piano on a beach.

 Reception

 The music video for the song passed one million views on YouTube 22 minutes after publication, and 4,4 million views after 11 hours.
 On April 29, 2022, the song reached the number-one spot on YouTube Vietnam's trending tab.

-Removal from YouTube

-On April 29, 2022, the Vietnamese Department of Performing Arts requested for the music video for the song to be removed from YouTube due to "negative, non-educational messages".
-According to Phạm Cao Thái, chief inspector of the Vietnamese Ministry of Culture, Sports and Tourism, the video contained "images, actions, means of expression, and forms of performance that carry negative and inappropriate messages related to ethics, community health, and socio-psychology".